 Mainly developers are awaiting the official WordPress Gutenberg launch.
 This rich content editor should ensure backward content and Mark-up compatibility, but it’s questionable how developers will deal with the compatibility of their themes, plugins or third-party Page Builders.
 And if they ever get into changing the “old” WordPress themes.

 Gutenberg was basically created as a response of WordPress to the current trend of Page Builders.
 That’s why its creators are working hard to reach the features of the best ones.
 However, the process of implementing new features will take some time.

-New Gutenberg replaces the original WYSIWYG content editor in WordPress, and sooner or later it will be the preferred editor in all WordPress templates.
-It will provide much more functionality than the original editor, so in most cases it will no longer be necessary to install another Page Builder.
+New Gutenberg replaces the original WYSIWYG editor in WordPress, and sooner or later it will be the preferred editor in all WordPress themes.
+It will provide much more functionality than WYSIWYG itself, so in most cases it will no longer be necessary to install another Page Builder.
 Thanks to Gutenberg, the use of content editors will be unified.
 Users will save on the fees for the third-party Page Builders.
-But it is unclear what prices will template developers set for their Gutenberg templates.
+But it is unclear what prices will template developers set for their Gutenberg themes.